hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 describes a lowest common denominator of services that any provider of time series data could implement.
 In fact, many providers already offer access to their data holdings through some kind of API.
-The hope is that this specification captures what many providers are already doing, but just codifies the specific details so that providers could use the same exact API.
+The hope is that this specification captures what many providers are already doing but just codifies the specific details so that providers could use the same exact API.
 This would make it possible to obtain time series science data content seamlessly from many sources.